 EnCom (mentioned previously), which is scheduled to become the parent company to a special company that will own power plants, also has a fully-owned subsidiary company called E-Power, which carries out investigation and consultation businesses, such as creating business plan for power plants, investigating electric power market, etc. E-Power is located in Shinjuku, Tokyo, and employs about 40 people under a Japanese president.

-The construction master plan submitted to Aomori Prefecture on March 28 describes construction of a gas-fired thermal power plant with a maximum output of 2 million kW in the Mutsu Ogawahara region.
+The construction master plan submitted to Aomori Prefecture on March 28 describes construction of a gas-fired thermal power plant with a maximum output of 2 million kW in the Mutsu Ogawara region.
 The project aims to acquire necessary approvals and licenses by 2004, and plans to commence operation in 2007.

 However, it is unlikely that similar projects will be planned one after another in the future.
 This is because Enron Corp has changed its policy quite a while ago to emphasize on holding “contractual assets” rather than physical assets.
 If Enron Corp has a relationship (contract) with a company that has excess power that can be bought, then it would create market fluidity that Enron Corp wants basically achieving the same purpose as Enron Corp generating its own power.